docksal/docksal/docs/troubleshooting-smb.md

-# Troubleshooting SMB share creation, share mounting and related issues on Windows
+# Troubleshooting SMB shares creation, mounting and related issues on Windows

-## How it looks
+## How SMB related errors look

-You may see errors during VM start that may look like this:
+SMB related errors happen during VM start and look like one of the following:

 ```
 Adding docker SMB share